Average Truck Accident Settlements in Tampa, FL

 Even if you believe you can handle negotiations alone, keep in mind that truck accident cases involve a mixture of both state and federal laws.
 Understanding these rules will be critical in determining where violations occurred and who should face liability.
 It can also be challenging for a private citizen to gather certain pieces of evidence for a claim, such as cell phone records.
 A lawyer can help you there.

 How Proving Fault Can Make or Break Your Settlement

 Determinations of fault can have a huge impact on settlement amounts.
-If the opposing parties can demonstrate that you bear some of the fault for the truck accident, they can argue for lowering your settlement to reflect your share of fault.
+Can the opposing parties demonstrate that you bear some of the fault for the truck accident?
+Then they can argue for lowering your settlement to reflect your share of fault.
 But if you can prove that the opposing parties are entirely to blame for the truck crash and your injuries, your settlement could provide compensation for all your losses.

 In Florida, truck accident claims are subject to the pure comparative negligence rule.
 This rule states that an injured party is not barred from seeking compensation simply because they share some of the fault for their injuries.
-However, if an injured party is found partially to blame, their total compensation will be reduced to reflect their share of fault.
+However, if a party who suffered injuries is found partially to blame, their total compensation will be reduced to reflect their share of fault.

 For example, if you suffered $100,000 in losses from a truck accident and were assigned 20 percent of the fault, your compensation will be reduced by $20,000 under the comparative negligence rule.